For the lamb:

 - Mix all the ingredients together for the buttermilk dressing and drizzle on top of the slaw and chops to serve.
 It really helps to cool the dish down and add a refreshing yet zingy flavour.

-TIP: Try this red chimichurri recipe for another delicious accompaniment to the lamb.
+Try this red chimichurri recipe for another delicious accompaniment to the lamb.

 - ½ teaspoon black pepper